rreece/deep-learning-101/introduction.md

 *Regularization* is basically any technique that helps a model generalize, get better evaluation error.
 There is a ton of literature about how to change the learning rate with batch size.

+There are many additions to SGD that are used in state-of-the-art optimizers:

+-   SGD with momentum
+-   RMSProp
+-   Adam, AdamW
+-   ...

 ## Backpropagation